techner3/ConcreteStrengthPrediction/README.md

 * logs - The directory contains logs of the each stage
 * notebooks - This directory contains notebooks used for EDA
 * prediction_service - This directory contains all the saved models, the files necessary for the frontend for the webapp and also predictor script
+* src - This directory contains all the files needed for the exceution of the training pipeline

 # Preview of the Web App